 When you translate content, have the original content open in another browser window for comparison.
 You also can copy and paste the original content into the text area where you are working, as reference.

 Switching language and viewing language versions

-When you are editing translated content in the All Properties editing view, you can switch languages by selecting the desired language in the Header.
-The user interface reloads displaying the content in the selected language.
+When editing translated content in the All Properties editing view, you can switch languages by selecting the desired language in the Header.
+The user interface reloads, displaying the content in the selected language.
 See Translating content for information about switching between languages and viewing language versions for content.

 Editing global properties

-Depending on your implementation, some properties may be globally shared and you can edit only in the master language.
+Depending on your implementation, some properties may be globally shared and can only be edited in the master language.
 See Translating content for information about editing global properties.